INHERITANCE OF SHADOW SERIES

 So, here is the thing.
 I know why George left.
 He didn’t walk out because he was bored of us or wanted a new life in the sun.
 He went to hunt down people who hurt kids, properly hurt them, and he did it because someone had to.
 I get that.
 I even agree with it.

 Now he is back, and nobody can know.
 Secret resurrection.
 Classic George.
-I do not mind keeping it quiet.
-I know what he did out there and how many kids will grow up because of it.
-Part of me hopes I can live up to that one day, because he sacrificed everything for what was right.
-Another part of me is still angry he broke my mum’s heart in the process.
-Both things can be true.
+I don’t mind keeping it quiet.
+I know what he did out there and how many kids will grow up with a life because of it.
+Part of me hopes I can live up to that someday, because he sacrificed everything for what was right.
+But, there’s this whole other part of me that’s still angry he broke mum’s heart in the process.
+Both things can be true at once, right?

-What he doesn’t seem to have noticed is that I’m not sixteen year’s old any more.
+What he doesn’t seem to have noticed is that I’m not sixteen anymore.
 It’s been three years.
-I am not the jumpy little kid hanging off a climbing wall pretending everything is fine.
-I still move at one hundred per cent or not at all, that has not changed, but I have levelled up.
-I found the gym, swapped gymnastics for MMA, picked up shifts behind the counter, kept climbing, took a couple of college courses because Mum insisted, and helped her run the shops.
-I do not have an off switch, so I turned it into work.
+I’m not the jumpy little kid hanging off a climbing wall.
+Okay, I still move at a hundred per cent or not at all, that has not changed, but I’ve levelled up.
+I found the gym, swapped gymnastics for MMA, picked up shifts behind the counter, kept climbing, took a couple of college courses because Mum insisted, and I continue to help her run the shops.
+I don’t have an off switch, so I turned it into work, training, and to be the best at what interests me, and dam anything that doesn’t.

-And the boat.
+And then there’s my boat.
 He sorted that.
-He will never tell me it was him, but somehow he got my dad’s old boat back, only it is not really my dad’s any more.
+I don’t know how, and I know he’ll never admit it was him, but somehow he got my dad’s old boat back, only it is not really my dad’s any more.
 It is better.
-I have made my own upgrades, taken her out round the Isle of Wight whenever Mum lets me, mostly solo because I do not trust anyone else on deck.
-I pretend it is just for fun, but really I want him to see it and think, “Yeah.
-She did alright.”
-I do not know why his opinion matters this much, but it does.
+He spent money on it, and I’ve made my own upgrades.
+I’ve taken her out around the Isle of Wight whenever Mum lets me, mostly solo sails because mum’s not got any sea legs and I don’t trust anyone else on my deck.
+I pretend it’s just for fun, but really I want George to see it and think, “Yeah.
+She did right.”
+I don’t know why his opinion matters this much, but it does, just don’t tell him.

 What I want now is simple.
 I want Mum and George to have a shot at being happy, properly happy, not just surviving.
 They both spent enough years being broken by other people’s choices.
-If anything tries to get between them this time, it will have me to deal with first.
+If anyone tries to get between them this time, they’ll have me to deal with.